speedscale/docs/docs/tutorial.md

 ![Report](./end-to-end/report.png)

-We can see that all the requests our app makes to third party APIs were mocked out with 100% success rate.
+We can see that all the requests our app makes to third party APIs were mocked out with 100% accuracy.
 For eg. we can see the request our app made to the Treasury API that was actually mocked out which is great for isolation during tests but we can also do this for other parts of our development cycle as detailed [here](./guides/replay/mocks/README.md#responder-only).

 ![Responder](./end-to-end/mocks.png)

-You can also see that the success rate isn't 100%.
+You can also see that the accuracy isn't 100%.
 We can drill down into a specific assertion to see why.

 ![JWT](./end-to-end/jwt.png)